emews/emews-project-creator/README.md

 where TEMPLATE is one of the three workflow types: `sweep`, `eqpy`, or `eqr`.
 EMEWS Creator will create a directory structure and the appropriate files within the directory specified by the `-o / --output-dir` argument.
-Each workflow template requires a user provided configuration file, specified using the `-c / --config` argument.
+Each workflow template requires a user provided configuration file in yaml format, specified using the `-c / --config` argument.
 Sample configuration files can be found [here](https://github.com/emews/emews-project-creator/tree/master/example_cfgs) in the `example_cfgs` directory in the EMEWS Creator github repository.